pesor/Fronius-Data-Manager/README.md

 2.0.0 First official release
 2.0.1 Stop MQTT for updating when Fronius Inverter is off line at night.

-3.0.0 Changed from Arduino EDI, into VSCode and PlatformIO
+3.0.0 Changed from Arduino EDI, into VSCode and PlatformIO 4.0.0 Using VSCode and PlatformIO to full extent.

 ### Authors